The Best Vegan Butter for Baking & More – Comprehensive Brand Guide

 Violife Plant Butter

-Price: Purchased for $4.99 per 8.8 oz block.
+Price: Available at Safeway for $5.49 per 8.8 oz block.

 Accessibility: Available at major grocery chains such as Kroger, Safeway, and Walmart.